-Search engines cannot ready images – fact.
-This is why most websites that are very heavy in terms of images do not rank very highly.
-It is all very nice to have a visually stimulating website but if it doesn’t contain any content then you are reliant on other sites linking to you to generate your rank authority and to improve your position.
-If you just name an image ‘image1.jpg’ and upload it to your website then a search engine will not be able to place it in any context or understand what the image is showing.
-Therefore, you need to make your images can be indexed and searchable searchable.
+Search engines cannot read images – fact.
+This is why most websites that are heavy in terms of images do not rank highly.
+While it may be nice to have a visually stimulating website, if it doesn’t contain any content then you are reliant on other sites linking to you to generate your rank authority and improve your position.
+If you just name an image ‘image1.jpg’ and upload it to your website, a search engine will not be able to place it in any context or understand what the image is showing.
+Therefore, you need to make sure your images can be indexed and searchable.

 There are a couple of ways you can optimise an image.
-Firstly, the image file name can describe alot about an image and can also help to improve the site relevancy.
-For example, if own a tennis shop and I name an image of a pair of nike trainers in the following way I am giving the search engines lots of information to digest than just a standard name like ‘image1’..
+First, the image file name can describe a lot and help improve the site’s relevancy.
+For example, if you own a tennis shop and name an image of a pair of Nike trainers in the following way, you are giving the search engines much more information than were you to use a standard name like ‘image1’.

 The above naming structure tells the search engines that this image is for a pair of Nike Air Tennis Trainers in white and they are for sale.
-This is relevant to my site because I own a Tennis Shop and it also contains the word ‘buy’ which is what somebody would use to search if they were looking for this product.
-In addition, this image would be supported by the content on the page and Google would know my site is an online store.
+This is relevant to your site because you own a tennis shop.
+It also contains the word ‘buy’ which is what somebody would use to search if they were looking for this product.
+In addition, this image would be supported by the content on the page and Google would know your site is an online store.

-There are some people claim that image optimisation is a waste of time but if you look at Google images you will see that there are very clear benefits.
-You can gain many of visitors from Google image search because, if you look at the results in Google image search, they are often not very relevant.
-This means that most websites are ignoring image optimisation techniques and Google is trying to index them based on page content alone.
-If you have optimised page content and your images you have every chance of moving to page 1 of Google images very quickly.
+There are people who claim that image optimisation is a waste of time.
+But put in a little effort with your images and you could be gaining many more visitors.
+If you take a look at Google image search results, you will see many images that are not relevant to the search terms you used.
+This indicates a number of websites are ignoring image optimisation techniques and Google is trying to index them based on page content alone.
+If you have optimised page content as well as your images, you have every chance of moving to page 1 of Google images quickly.